matty-jones/MorphCT/README.md

 # Contributing #

 * Please note that the [github repository](https://github.com/matty-jones/MorphCT) for MorphCT is a mirror of the codebase stored on [Bitbucket](https://bitbucket.org/cmelab/morphct).
-While issues and PRs raised on github will be considered, our development primarily occurs on Bitbucket, and these will take priority.
-You are welcome to come and join us on Bitbucket!
+Issues and PRs should be raised on Bitbucket (free account).
 * Please feel free to [fork](https://confluence.atlassian.com/bitbucket/forking-a-repository-221449527.html) the repository and submit your [pull requests](https://www.atlassian.com/git/tutorials/making-a-pull-request) to the `dev` branch.
 * Alternatively, raising issues and voting for the issues most important to you is highly recommended and appreciated.
 * All contributions should be PEP8 compliant (comment lines limited to 80 characters, code lines limited to 120 characters).